We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 An herbal tincture is a concentrated liquid form of one or more herbs.
-To make a tincture, a person must soak parts of an herb for several weeks in alcohol or vinegar.
+To make a tincture, a person must soak parts of an herb in alcohol or vinegar.
 Herbal tinctures may be available to purchase but they are not regulated in the United States.

 The soaking process extracts the active components of the herb or herbs.
 Alcohol is often the liquid of choice, as it can extract components, such as resins and alkaloids, that are not water-soluble.

 People usually take tinctures orally by using a dropper to place the liquid under their tongue.

 Depending on the types of herbs involved, tinctures can include various parts of the plant.
 Some of the most common parts in herbal tinctures include: